hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 so it'll be
 baby please

+we live
-know we live second from the cliff jump off and die if you want it
+juat a second from the cliff
+jump and die if you want it
 I can't stop you, as you'll tell me, every day when I'm with you but you might stick around if I just pay your sacramental dues, so

 suck my blood
-'cuz it's seredipity
+it is seredipity
 I'm all that saves you and I found you can't die now it wouldn't do